 1. No proofreading Now that you’ve completed your revisions, you’re intimately familiar with the sheer volume of revisions, comments, rewrites, and choices that go into a polished manuscript.
 The more revisions you make, the higher the risk that there will be typos and errors in your manuscript.
 A fresh set of eyes is the best way to make sure everything comes out clean.
 You might be able to cut costs by crowdsourcing your proofreading, or you might prefer to choose a professional proofreader.
 I often help clients review their volunteer proofreaders’ suggestions, and I can recommend several trusted colleagues who provide clean, professional proofreading.

 2. Limp cover art Artwork from a friend who doesn’t understand the selling points of an effective novel cover will doom your book before readers ever pick it up.
 Cover art shouldn’t be a literal interpretation of your story or your main character.
 It needs to set tone and mood using conventions universally recognized by readers as hallmarks of a professional product.
 It needs to look good at thumbnail size so readers will want to click on it to learn more.
-Look for more cover design resources in the section “Get ready to look professional” of my page Get ready to get published.
+Look for more cover design resources on my publishing resources for authors page.

 3. Wait-and-see marketing Here’s the real kiss of death for a self-published title: “I’m going to put it on Amazon and see how it does before I commit more money to it.”
 No marketing equals no visibility, and no visibility equals no readers.
 Don’t stop now!
-You’ll find plenty of resources to help you get started in “Get ready to make the sale” and “Get ready to get noticed” from my article Get ready to get published.
+You’ll find plenty of resources to help you get started on my publishing resources for authors page.